Constructing linear bicategories: -quantales and linear quantaloids

-\subsection{\LD-quantales and linear quantaloids}
+\section{\LD-quantales and linear quantaloids}

-Girard quantales are $*$-autonomous posets.
-In particular, the second multiplication is defined as the dual of the first.
-An alternate approach to the model theory of linear logic is to take the tensor and par as primitive.
-This leads to the notion of {\it linearly distributive category}, due to Cockett and Seely \cite{BCST}.
-There is a canonical way to add negation to this structure and the result are $*$-autonomous categories as expected.
-See \cite{BCST} for details.
+It is immediate that Girard quantaloids are locally posetal cyclic $*$-autonomous bicategories.
+In particular, the second composition is defined as the dual of the first.
+An alternate approach to the model theory of linear logic is that of linear bicategories where the tensor and par are taken as primitive.
+We define what the analogous structure would be for quantaloids below.

-One can ask what the analogous structure would be for quantales.
-These are the \LD-quantales as defined below.